internetofvoice/vsms-skeleton/README.md

 Services provide backend functionality, like interactions with third party APIs that your skill can query data from.

 ### Templates
-Templates help you to produce HTML output which might be needed for Amazon's account linking feature, displaying your privacy policy page or some neat marketing web pages.
+Templates help you to produce HTML output which is needed for Amazon's account linking feature, displaying your privacy policy page or some neat marketing web pages.

 ### Translation
-If you need multiple language support four your skill or your HTML pages, place your translations here.
+If you need multiple language support four your skill or some HTML pages, place your translations here.

 ### Tests
 Unit tests are preconfigured to work with PHPUnit.
 Example tests are included, so you can throw in your own tests quickly.